 Reduce, Control, or Remove Light Glare From Photos

 Once you are aware of the source of the problem, you can use various techniques to remove glare from your photos.

 When light enters your lens directly you need to change your position so your camera is not pointed in the direction of the light source.

 Reflected glare can be dealt with in the same way, but for a different reason.

 Light reflects off a flat surface at the same angle that it strikes the surface.
 If you move your camera position to a different angle the reflection is no longer a problem.

-Moving a little to your left or right, up or down, will often achieve the desired result.
+Moving a little to your left or right (or up or down) will often achieve the desired result.
 As you move, pay attention to what’s happening with the light as you do.
 You may want to retain some of the effects the glare is causing.

 Hiding the glare behind your subject or another element in your composition is also possible.
 You can try positioning your camera so that an object in your composition blocks the unsightly brightness.